Time Zones in Egypt

 DST Rules And Accuracy

 Track Egypt’s daylight saving time schedule with exact transition dates and automatic clock changes.
-Time data is kept accurate using the IANA timezone database and historical rule updates.
+Time zone data is kept accurate using the IANA timezone database and historical rule updates.

 How to Check Time in Egypt